 Depending on the length of your stay in Santa Barbara and whether you’re looking for a luxurious hotel or a cheap place to lay your head at night, we’ve laid out a few options to make your stay in Santa Barbara comfortable, relaxing, and budget-friendly.
 Here are the best hotels in Santa Barbara’s city of Goleta.

-- Best Budget Hotel in Goleta: Best Western Plus South Coast Inn – The contemporary Best Western Plus in Goleta features a fitness center and an outdoor pool.
+- Budget Hotel in Goleta: Best Western Plus South Coast Inn – The contemporary Best Western Plus in Goleta features a fitness center and an outdoor pool.
 The hotel offers a complimentary breakfast, and guests can enjoy the terrace’s hot tub, gardens, and lounge chairs.

-- Best Vacation Rental in Goleta: Ocean View Villa – Guests of the Ocean View Villa will enjoy stunning rooftop views, a hot tub, and free parking.
+- Vacation Rental Option in Goleta: Ocean View Villa – Guests of the Ocean View Villa will enjoy stunning rooftop views, a hot tub, and free parking.
 The villa contains three bedrooms and convenient amenities, including a dishwasher, washing machine, refrigerator, and oven.

-- Best Luxury Hotel in Goleta: The Ritz-Carlton Bacara – The Ritz-Carlton in Goleta offers beautiful ocean views, a heated outdoor swimming pool, a fitness center, a hot tub, and on-site restaurants, and every room features a private patio with a view.
+- Luxury Hotel in Goleta: The Ritz-Carlton Bacara – The Ritz-Carlton in Goleta offers beautiful ocean views, a heated outdoor swimming pool, a fitness center, a hot tub, and on-site restaurants, and every room features a private patio with a view.
 Enjoy tennis courts, hiking trails, and one of the largest spas on the West Coast.

-See Related: Best Palm Springs Restaurants You Can’t Miss
+See Related: Best Palm Springs Restaurants

 Montecito is Santa Barbara’s finest, most luxurious destination for those who enjoy the finer things in life.
 If you seek privacy and luxury, Montecito will provide you with all that and then some.